alustan/alustan/README.md

 - Specify the **environment**, this will create or update argocd in-cluster secret label with the specified environment under the hood, wiil be used by `app-controller` to determine the cluster to deploy to`

-> will first check if argocd cluster secret exists with specified label *may be manually created by user* before attempting to create one
+> will first check if argocd cluster secret exists with specified label *may be manually created when provisioning infrastructure* before attempting to create one

 > the **Terraform workload environment** should match the **App workload environment**